bjango/Bjango-Templates/Help/Icon Sizes.md

 - Masked: Yes, rounded corners.
 - Transparency: Not allowed.
 - Layers: Up to 5.
+- Format: Icon Composer.

 | Size in pixels | Pixel densities | Uses | Colour space       |
 |----------------|-----------------|------|--------------------|
 | 1024×1024      | All             | All  | sRGB or Display P3 |

-Full specs for macOS app icons can be found on [Apple’s developer site](https://developer.apple.com/design/human-interface-guidelines/macos/icons-and-images/app-icon/).
+Full specs for iOS app icons can be found on [Apple’s developer site](https://developer.apple.com/design/human-interface-guidelines/macos/icons-and-images/app-icon/).

 -----